byomkesh99/terraform-beginner/terraform_basic_part_2.md

 * There is an external tool called **terraforming** that you can use for now, but it will take you quite time to convert your current infrastructure to managed terraform infrastructure (https://github.com/dtan4/terraforming)

 Commands:
-terraform apply - Applies state terraform destroy - Destroy all terraform managed state. terraform fmt - Rewrite terraform configuration files to a canonical format and style. terraform get - Download and update module terraform graph - Create a visual re-presentation of a configuration or execution plan terraform import [options] ADDRESS ID - Import will try and find the infrastructure resource identified with ID and import
+* terraform apply - Applies state
+* terraform destroy - Destroy all terraform managed state.
+* terraform fmt - Rewrite terraform configuration files to a canonical format and style.
+* terraform get - Download and update module
+* terraform graph - Create a visual re-presentation of a configuration or execution plan
+* terraform import [options] ADDRESS ID - Import will try and find the infrastructure resource identified with ID and import the state into terraform.tfstate with resource id ADDRESS.
-                                        the state into terraform.tfstate with resource id ADDRESS. terraform output [options] [NAME] - Output any of your resources.
-Using NAME will only output a specific resources. terraform plan - It shows the chages to be made to the infrastructure. terraform push - Push changes to Atlas, Hashicorp's Enterprise tool that can automatically run terraform from centralize server. terraform refresh - Refresh the remote state.
-Can identify differences between state file and remote state. terraform remote - Configure remote state storage. terraform show - It will show human readable output from a state or a plan. terraform state - Use this command for advance state management, e.g. Rename a resource with terraform state mv aws_instance.example aws_instance.production. terraform taint - Manually mark resource as tainted, meaning it will be destructed and recreated at the next apply. terraform validate - validate your terraform syntax terraform untaint - undo a taint.
+* terraform output [options] [NAME] - Output any of your resources.
+Using NAME will only output a specific resources.
+* terraform plan - It shows the chages to be made to the infrastructure.
+* terraform push - Push changes to Atlas, Hashicorp's Enterprise tool that can automatically run terraform from centralize server.
+* terraform refresh - Refresh the remote state.
+Can identify differences between state file and remote state.
+* terraform remote - Configure remote state storage.
+* terraform show - It will show human readable output from a state or a plan.
+* terraform state - Use this command for advance state management, e.g. Rename a resource with terraform state mv aws_instance.example aws_instance.production.
+* terraform taint - Manually mark resource as tainted, meaning it will be destructed and recreated at the next apply.
+* terraform validate - validate your terraform syntax
+* terraform untaint - undo a taint.

+Use commands_TF repo and try some these commands.
+Remember it will create more than 3 instance including private & public subnet

+========== Here is the end of Terraform Basics ===========